gnachman/iterm2-website/source/_includes/3.3/documentation-variables.md

   * `id` - The window ID.
   * `frame` - An array of integers giving the x origin, y origin, width, and height.
   * `style` - The window style.
 Takes one of these values: `normal`, `non-native full screen`, `native full screen`, `full-width top`, `full-width bottom`, `full-height left`, `full-height right`, `bottom`, `top`, `left`, `right`, `no-title-bar`, `compact`, `accessory`.
+  * `number` - The window number.
+Corresponds to the keyboard shortcut that switches to the window.
+Begins at 1.
+Unlike the keyboard shortcut, this is set even if the number is larger than 9.
+[Available in version 3.3.2]

 <hr/>
 <a name="global-context"></a>